hmlendea/nuciextensions/README.md

 ## string

+  - InvertCase()
+    - Returns a new string that is a version of the original one where each lower case character is upper case, and vice-versa.
   - Reverse()
     - Returns a new string that is the reversed version of the original one
   - Repeat(int)